burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The output of preprocessing of the source file is named as *preprocessed source* and typically has the extension `*.i`.
 For example, obtaining such a source file from [clang](https://clang.llvm.org/get_started.html) can be achieved via `clang -E.`

 ## The Compiler and Linker.
-Briefly.
+Briefly

 The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of Computing Device or another machine-dependent representation.
 It saves the results of processing each source file into a correspondent *compiled object file*.